kerbach2/kerbach2.github.io/_pages/about.md

 <b>Output</b>
   <ul>
     <li>How do Germans and US-Americans Conceive of Raⅽe?
-Using Corpus Analysis and Semantic Feature Production Tasks to Compare the Structure of Raⅽe Conceptions, with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1">Daniel James</a>,  (Under review) <a href="https://github.com/kerbach2/dasRwort">[Repository]</a>).</li>
+Using Corpus Analysis and Semantic Feature Production Tasks to Compare the Structure of Raⅽe Conceptions, with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1">Daniel James</a>,  (Under review; <a href="https://github.com/kerbach2/dasRwort">Repository</a>).</li>
-    <li>A comparative corpus study of "raⅽe" and "Rasse", with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1">Daniel James</a>, <a href="https://user.phil.hhu.de/~seyffarth/index.html">Esther Seyffarth</a>, <a href="https://www.sciencedirect.com/science/article/abs/pii/S2666799123000047?via%3Dihub">[Paper]</a>).</li>
+    <li>A comparative corpus study of "raⅽe" and "Rasse", with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1">Daniel James</a>, <a href="https://user.phil.hhu.de/~seyffarth/index.html">Esther Seyffarth</a>, (<a href="https://www.sciencedirect.com/science/article/abs/pii/S2666799123000047?via%3Dihub">Paper</a>).</li>
   </ul>
 </details>